 4. Wildlife: Lion, Leopard, Cheetah, Elephant, Rhino & more..

-Kenya is home to hundreds of mammals and bird species.
-It is a known fact that while on a Safari in Kenya, it is quite possible to see the 'Big Five' and even the 'Big Nine', numerous Bird species, and everything from Hippos in a lake to endangered Black Rhino on the savanah, all in a single Day !
+Kenya is home to an amazing collection of animals, literally hundreds of mammals and bird species.
+It is a known fact that while on a Safari in Kenya, it is possible to spot the 'Big Five' and even the 'Big Nine', numerous Bird species, and everything from Hippos in a lake to endangered Black Rhino on the savanah, all in a single Day !

 Best of all ?
 These animals are Born Free and Live Free often in vast protected reserves spread over hudnreds of square miles.